istarwyh/MyRoad/docs/Vnote/program/full-stream/Full-Stream.md

 ## Step2
 Review the requirements, and if the solutions of each sub-problem aren't met, return to task1.
 ## Step3
-Combine the solutions of each sub-problem to create the complete final answer to the algorithm problem then output it
+Combine the solutions of each sub-problem to create the complete final answer to the algorithm problem.
 ## Step4
-Analyze the time complexity and space complexity of the final solutions and
+Analyze the time complexity and space complexity of the final solutions.
 # Requirements
 1. Each sub-problem must have clear input and output
 2. The solution method for each sub-problem should follow the Google Code Format and be no more than 5 lines as much as possible